 That stasis began to change in 2018.
 Most of the claims against Kelly were reiterated in a 2018 BBC Three documentary, R Kelly: Sex, Girls & Videotapes, and then again in Lifetime’s Surviving R. Kelly.
 From 2017 to 2019, at least five members of Kelly’s inner circle left him.
 His assistant, his accountant, his lawyer, and his publicist have all said that they no longer work for him, although none of them have gone into detail about their departures and all have been supportive and complimentary toward Kelly in their statements.
 His longtime musical accompanist, DJ Phantom, was less circumspect about his decision to leave Kelly in 2017: “I didn’t know then what I know now,” he said.
 “He’s a shitbag.”

 In 2018, the Women of Color committee within Time’s Up threw its weight behind the #MuteRKelly campaign, calling for anyone currently profiting from Kelly and his music to drop him, including Spotify, Ticketmaster, and Kelly’s record label, RCA.
 In 2019, RCA quietly dropped Kelly.

 Still, as Kelly’s legal jeopardy deepened, his music career continued.
 According to the Blast, Kelly’s music saw a 16 percent surge in Spotify streams after Surviving R. Kelly premiered.

-There is a persistent vagueness to the way we talk about R. Kelly that made it possible to forget exactly what he was accused of, how often he was accused, and how much evidence there is against him.
+There was a persistent vagueness to the way we talked about R. Kelly that made it possible to forget exactly what he was accused of, how often he was accused, and how much evidence there is against him.
 And most likely, that’s because his accusers are overwhelmingly young Black women and hence apparently easy for America to ignore.

 “The saddest fact I’ve learned is: Nobody matters less to our society than young black women,” says Jim DeRogatis, the reporter who broke the R. Kelly story.
 “Nobody.”